rotationalio/rotational.io/content/en/blog/2024-09-24-pytorch-conference-2024.md

 This calls to mind the old adage that ["more data beats better algorithms"](https://anand.typepad.com/datawocky/2008/03/more-data-usual.html) (perhaps it should be updated to "better data beats better algorithms").

-Unfortunately, data quality one of the things that AI developers rarely control, which has driven most of us to explore more complex algorithms and GPUs.
+Unfortunately, data quality is one of the things that AI developers rarely control, which has driven most of us to explore more complex algorithms and GPUs.
 But for the executives and decision-makers out there, spending more on quality data will take you further than spending more on hardware.

 ## Context Matters in Testing

-Testing models is hard, which as Chip Huyen pointed out in her keynote, "Why You Should Think Twice Before Paying for an Evaluation Tool," is complicating the development of general-purpose LLM training and evaluation platforms.
+Testing models is hard, which as [Chip Huyen](https://huyenchip.com/) pointed out in her keynote, "Why You Should Think Twice Before Paying for an Evaluation Tool," is complicating the development of general-purpose LLM training and evaluation platforms.

 ![Testing LLMs is hard](img/blog/evaluation.png)